Using Benchmarks

 rewards, samples = evaluate_policy!(pol, envs, n_episodes)Visualization

-plot_instance(bench, instance) # raw problem instance
+plot_instance(bench, sample) # problem geometry only